birendpatel/lemon/src/lib/README.md

 In general, `/extern` contains decoupled 3rd party software while `/src/lib` contains decoupled in-house software.

 `vector.h`: Templated dynamic array which appends and sets shallow copies.
 Lemon uses vectors to implement program sections like .text and .data.

-`map.h`: Templated hash table associating strings with a generic type.
-Used for lexical analysis and symbol tables.